creechy/save-henplus-plugin/README.md

 ##Save Henplus Plug-In##

 This plugin allows you to save the results of a SELECT statement to multiple files.
-The data is saved so that every column of every row is saved two a separate file.
+The data is saved so that every column of every row is saved to a separate file.
 There are two commands allowing you to save everything using a single file prefix, or to a hierarchy of folders based on a folder prefix.